-The members of the Board appointed Mr. Pascal Dulau as Chairperson on 19 April 2018.
+The members of the Board appointed Ms. Roomiza Hasan Miyan as Chairperson on 10 October 2019.
 The Chairperson is not involved in the day-to-day running of the business and is not a full-time employee of the Company.
 Additionally, the Chairperson's title, role and function is separate from that of the Chief Executive Officer of the Company.
-Mr. Pascal Dulau resigned on 20 February 2019.